Neither of us are broken, neither of us need fixing.

 - We need the legal papers to do things like combine health insurance or car insurance.

-- We need the spiritual ceremony shared with other to celebrate and hold our tribe together now and in the future.
+- We need the spiritual ceremony shared with others to celebrate and hold our tribe together now and in the future.

 Today, we have all we need.
 And what we don’t have or don’t like, we’ve learned to ignore and tend to our own issues.
-Neither of us are broken, neither of us need fixing.
+Neither of us is broken, neither of us needs fixing.
 In fact, as equals, neither of us has a need to be married.
 But I think we’re looking forward to it.

 back to Dating After Divorce

 The Dating a Divorced Dad series continues: